All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 TB-500 is a synthetic peptide corresponding to the active region of thymosin beta-4.
 Its primary biological function involves sequestering actin monomers, which gives cells the cytoskeletal flexibility needed to migrate to sites of tissue damage.
 This cell migration is the starting point for wound healing, tendon repair, muscle recovery, and connective tissue remodeling.

 TB-500 also stimulates angiogenesis through VEGF and other growth factor pathways, and it modulates inflammatory responses by affecting pro-inflammatory cytokine expression.
-From a safety perspective, two key metabolic facts matter: TB-500 is cleared from the body through standard peptide hydrolysis (enzymatic breakdown of the peptide chain), and it is not processed through the cytochrome P450 enzyme system in the liver.
+From a safety perspective, two key metabolic facts matter: TB-500 is cleared from the body through standard peptide hydrolysis (enzymatic breakdown of the peptide chain), and it isn't processed through the cytochrome P450 enzyme system in the liver.

 GLP-1 Medications: Mechanism and Metabolism